Do triangles matter? Replicating hypergraph disease dynamics with lower-order interactions: Introduction

-In this Letter, we present a discrete numerical model that generalises the classical SIS/SIR compartmental model with homogeneous mixing to account for hyperedge interactions of arbitrary order.
+In this work, we present a discrete numerical model that generalises the classical SIS/SIR compartmental model with homogeneous mixing to account for hyperedge interactions of arbitrary order.
 Comparing dynamics with and without higher-order interactions, we find topology primarily affects epidemic transients.
 If the network structure is known, one can calculate normalisation values related to the potential network activity.
 These values may be used to define disease parameters for first-order pairwise interactions that replicate the steady state dynamics of those that include higher-order interactions, but are insufficient for reproducing epidemic transients.
 However, we find a duality where the effects of network topology can be overcome by allowing for temporally varying disease parameters; allowing first-order dynamics to closely approximate both transient and steady state trajectories of higher-order systems.
-Whilst the calculation of normalisation values requires knowledge of the order scaling of interaction dynamics, we show robustness to model misspecification provided the relative size scales between interaction orders are comparable.
-These results are broadly aligned with the recent analytical results by \cite{} where mean field approximations of pairwise interactions were able to captured features of simplicial contagion